Ebert–Groener pact: Consequences

 As a direct result of the pact, which initially remained secret, the government was not threatened by anti-democratic forces on the right and in the military, at least for the time being.
 Instead, it was able to focus on the challenges to its authority from the revolutionary left.
 That led to several armed confrontations, the first of which occurred only a few weeks after the pact.

-On December 24, on Ebert's request regular troops attacked the Reichsmarinedivision, a division that had rebelled over outstanding pay and the quality of their accommodation.
-In January 1919, during the so-called Spartakuswoche, the masses again gathered in Berlin and the KPD and USPD under Karl Liebknecht and Georg Ledebour tried to topple the Ebert government.
-From January 9 to 12, regular troops and Freikorps led by Gustav Noske bloodily suppressed the uprising.
-On January 15, members of the Freikorps "Garde-Kavallerie-Schützendivision" led by Waldemar Pabst, murdered Liebknecht and Rosa Luxemburg.
+On 24 December, on Ebert's request, regular troops attacked the Reichsmarinedivision, a division that had rebelled over outstanding pay and the quality of their accommodation.
+In January 1919, during the so-called Spartakuswoche (Spartacist uprising), the masses again gathered in Berlin and the KPD and USPD under Karl Liebknecht and Georg Ledebour tried to topple the Ebert government.
+From 9 to 12 January, regular troops and Freikorps bloodily suppressed the uprising.
+On 15 January, members of the Freikorps "Garde-Kavallerie-Schützendivision" led by Waldemar Pabst, murdered Liebknecht and Rosa Luxemburg.

-Since the January 19 elections to the National Assembly returned a solid majority for the democratic parties (SPD, Zentrum and DDP), Ebert felt that the revolutionary forces had no legitimacy whatsoever left.
-He and Noske now used the regular army and paramilitary Freikorps units throughout Germany to dissolve the workers' councils and to restore law and order.
+Since the 19 January elections to the National Assembly returned a solid majority for the democratic parties (SPD, Centre and DDP), Ebert felt that the revolutionary forces had no legitimacy left.
 In Bavaria, the Bavarian Soviet Republic was ended in May 1919.
+The individual workers' and soldiers' councils across Germany had dissolved by late in the autumn of 1919.

 Since Groener saw no point in resuming the fight against the Allies, he advised the government in June 1919 to accept the Treaty of Versailles.
-Not much later he resigned from the army, as had his superior, Hindenburg on June 29, 1919.
+Not much later he resigned from the army, as had his superior, Hindenburg on 29 June 1919.
 Groener is considered the most loyal of the military leaders of the Weimar Republic.
-His successor, Hans von Seeckt, who, from October 1, 1919, held the new position of chief of the Truppenamt (as the Treaty of Versailles did not allow Germany to have a general staff) was unwilling to follow every order given to him by the civilian government.
+His successor, Hans von Seeckt, who, from 1 October 1919, held the new position of chief of the Truppenamt (as the Treaty of Versailles did not allow Germany to have a general staff) was unwilling to follow every order given to him by the civilian government.
 During the right-wing Kapp Putsch, which involved numerous Freikorps members in 1920, the Reichswehr under von Seeckt refused to help the government.

 Another consequence was that many former supporters of the SPD saw Ebert's cooperation with the military, which was essentially the same institution as under the Emperor, as a betrayal and turned to the USPD or KPD.
 That contributed to the eventual erosion of support for the Weimar Coalition and the resulting political polarisation between extremists on the left and right.
 Most importantly, the military's "state within the state" status and its refusal to accept the democratic Weimar Republic led the military under the leadership of General Kurt von Schleicher to undermine democracy in the early 1930s.